[BJJ FAQ started 20/07/2008, last update 26/12/2017

 Introduction: If you’ve ever been in Bullshido’s Newbietown subforum or the r/bjj subreddit, you’ll recognise a lot of these.
 I have a text file I often copy and paste in response to common questions, so it’s about time I consolidated all that here.
 As with all my longer articles, this FAQ (on the off chance you don’t know what that stands for: Frequently Asked Questions) will be a work in progress, so if anyone has other good BJJ beginner questions they’d like answered, stick up a comment and I’ll see if I can help.

 If you’re wondering about my experience (full background here), I’ve been training since November 2006.
-I got my blue belt in February 2008 from Jude Samuel, then my purple in March 2011 from Kev Capel and Roger Gracie.
+I got my blue belt in February 2008 from Jude Samuel, then my purple in March 2011 from Kev Capel and Roger Gracie, most recently receiving my brown belt from Kev in December 2017.
 I also teach at my school, Artemis BJJ in Bristol.
 While I still have a lot to learn myself, hopefully I’ve now learned enough that I can offer some help to those just starting out.

-Also, please let me know if there are any broken links: they should all be working at the time of writing, but it’s always difficult to keep track of changes to external websites.
+Also, please let me know if there are any broken links: they should all be working at the time of writing, but it’s always difficult to keep track of changes to external websites (especially as I first started this FAQ way back in 2008).

 Short version: BJJ is a grappling style that grew out of judo.
 It emphasises fighting on the ground, specifically how to reach a controlling position, then finishing with a choke or joint lock (there are no strikes).
 Sparring is a major part of training, and ranking is normally based on performance.